Table of Contents

 What happens when you update files

 A file is essentially a collection of strings.
-When you update a file, the following happens:
+When you update a file and the option "Keep existing translations" is disabled, the following happens:

-Identical strings that are in both the original file (e.g. file.po) and updated file (e.g. file_v2.po) > will remain in Transifex along with their translations.
+1. Identical strings that are in both the original file (e.g., file.po) and the updated file (e.g., file_v2.po) -> will remain in Transifex along with their translations.

-If there is a similar string translated in the past, translators can use Translation Memory to help them translate the new string.
+If a similar string was translated in the past, translators can use Translation Memory to help them translate the new string.
 If a 100% match is detected and Translation Memory autofill is enabled, all the previously submitted translations will be replicated within those new untranslated strings.

-Strings from the original file are not present in the updated file anymore > These strings will not appear in Transifex.
+3. Strings from the original file are no longer present in the updated file -> These strings will not appear in Transifex.

 If these strings were translated in the past, within the original file, the translation would be preserved in the Translation Memory.

-In the case of a file with a key-value structure, there are 2 different scenarios that might occur:
+In the case of a file with a key-value structure, two different scenarios might occur:

 The text of an existing source string is modified, but the key remains the same.